Structured Wiring Advantages

-In the near future, fully automated homes, with totally integrated and interactive systems will no longer be a high-priced luxury.
-These "smart homes" will, for instance, be able to automatically control all of its lighting, from bedroom to basement, or monitor and precisely allocate its total energy usage or run a complete security alarm and surveillance system 24/7.
+Currently, fully automated homes, with totally integrated and interactive systems are no longer a high-priced luxury.
+These “smart homes” are, for instance, able to automatically control all of its lighting, from bedroom to basement, or monitor and precisely allocate its total energy usage or run a complete security alarm and surveillance system 24/7.

-Homeowners without the proper infrastructure will be left behind or faced with expensive retrofit costs when these technologies become mainstream.
+Homeowners without the proper infrastructure will be left behind or faced with expensive retrofit costs was these technologies become even more mainstream.

 Investing in the Future

-Builders must remember that wiring systems are not to be installed just to satisfy present needs and communication requirements.
-A true 21st century home must be "future-proofed" — that is, installed with the capacity, or open-ended wired architecture, to deal with communications devices and systems not dreamed of today.
+Take note that structured wiring systems are not to be installed just to satisfy present needs and communication requirements.
+A true 21st century home must be “future-proofed” — that is, installed with the capacity, or open-ended wired architecture, to deal with communications devices and systems not dreamed of today.